UMN’s Cluster Approach Review

 The overall objective of the review was to assess the impact, effectiveness, efficiency, opportunities and challenges, learnings, and relevance of the cluster approach for effective realisation of the strategic goals and objectives as stated in the strategic plan 2015 – 20 of UMN.
 The study has also explored the alternatives of the current model of cluster approach, their potential advantages and disadvantages particularly from the perspective of effectiveness and efficiency, and made recommendation for change as appropriate.

-The methodology adopted for the study carried out desk research, stakeholder’s identification, consultation with ILO and relevant stakeholders, assessment visit to the clusters and conducting Key Informant Interviews with stakeholder representatives, Focus Group Discussions with UMN Partners which included ex – UMN partners and communities in the clusters, and Direct observation of UMN work in clusters, completed projects and current programmes with case stories from the field.
+The methodology adopted for the study carried out desk research, stakeholder’s identification, consultation with UMN and relevant stakeholders, assessment visit to the clusters and conducting Key Informant Interviews with stakeholder representatives, Focus Group Discussions with UMN Partners which included ex – UMN partners and communities in the clusters, and Direct observation of UMN work in clusters, completed projects and current programmes with case stories from the field.